Addiction to Street Drugs and Medical Drugs

 (Trouble Getting off Medical Drugs – see lower on this page)

 Drug Abuse Intervention Many addicts go through one rehab program after another only to relapse time and again.
 Is there a real solution?
-Finally, there’s a way to help people who have a drug problem that really works!
+Finally, there’s a way to help people who have a drug problem and it really works!

 The First Step Program